aws/aws-encryption-sdk-c/README.md

 [aws-c-common](https://github.com/awslabs/aws-c-common) v0.3.0 or higher.
 You will also need a C compiler and CMake 3.9 or higher.

-In order to integrate with [KMS](https://aws.amazon.com/kms/) the AWS Encryption SDK for C will need as additional dependencies the [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp), a C++ compiler, and libcurl.
+To integrate with [KMS](https://aws.amazon.com/kms/) the AWS Encryption SDK for C also requires the [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp), a C++ compiler, and libcurl.

-For best results when doing a build with KMS integration, do not install aws-c-common directly, but simply build and install the AWS SDK for C++, which will build and install aws-c-common for you.
+For best results when doing a build with KMS integration, do not install aws-c-common directly.
+Build and install the AWS SDK for C++, which will build and install aws-c-common for you.
 If you install aws-c-common before building the AWS SDK for C++, this will fool the AWS SDK for C++ install logic, and you will be forced to install several other dependencies manually.
 The minimum supported version of the AWS SDK for C++ is 1.7.36.

 You need to compile both the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.
 We will use all shared library builds in our examples by